eddyerburgh/notes/docs/compilers/parsing.md

 In the context of parsing, a **grammar** is a set of productions that describes how to form valid strings according to a formal language's syntax.

-_Note: grammars can't describe all aspects of a language, e.g., a context-free grammar can't define that an identifier must be defined before it's used {% cite the-dragon-book -l 209 %}._
+_Note: grammars can't describe all aspects of a language, e.g. a context-free grammar can't define that an identifier must be defined before it's used {% cite the-dragon-book -l 209 %}._

 **Terminals** are the lexical elements used in specifying the rules for a grammar {% cite the-dragon-book -l 197 %}.